Wilfran Place Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 Wilfran Place is located within the 77098 and 77006 zip codes.
-The neighborhood's boundaries are not formally defined but are generally considered to be nestled within the broader Hyde Park area.
-It is situated south of Westheimer Road, north of the Southwest Freeway (I-69), east of Shepherd Drive, and west of Montrose Boulevard.
-This location places it at the center of several other prominent neighborhoods, including River Oaks to the west, Montrose to the east, and Upper Kirby to the south, making it one of the most centrally located residential areas in Houston.
+The neighborhood's boundaries are generally considered to be within the greater Hyde Park area.
+It is situated south of Buffalo Bayou, north of the Southwest Freeway (I-69), east of Shepherd Drive, and west of Montrose Boulevard.
+This places it at the intersection of several other prominent neighborhoods, including Upper Kirby, River Oaks, and Montrose, giving residents easy access to the distinct character and amenities of each surrounding area.
+Understanding the Houston zip code map is helpful for new residents.

 Frequently Asked Questions